 A bit is short for “binary digit”, and is either a one or a zero.
 Bits are the atomic unit of digital data.
 All computer data is stored as bits.
-Bits are grouped into bytes, which are sets of 8 bits.
+Bits are grouped into sets called bytes, which have 8 bits each.

 You may be familiar with megabytes (MB) and gigabytes (GB).
 A megabyte is a million bytes or eight million bits.
 Likewise, a gigabyte is a billion bytes or eight billion bits.
-This means that when a file is 1MB large, it takes up 8 million bits of storage.
+This means that when a file is 1MB large, it consists of 8 million ones and zeros.